MojosBeans100/DunkeldFitnessCentre/README.md

 ![Mock Up](assets/images/readmeResponsive.JPG)

-The website details information about a gym which offers all standard facilities of a gym, workout classes, and a monthly or annual membership.
+The website details information about a fitness centre which offers all standard facilities of a gym, workout classes, and a monthly or annual membership.

 # Table of Contents